BScafura/challenge-pokedex-subvisual/README.md

 </div>

-- **View Pokémon Details**: Click on any Pokémon card to reveal detailed information about that specific creature.
+- **View Pokémon Details**: Click on any Pokémon card to reveal detailed information about that specific creature 🗂️.

 <div align="center">